-CDA categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+CDA categorizes its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted market prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
-As of June 30, 2018 and 2017, all investments were in a money market mutual fund, which are not subject to the fair value measurement requirements.
+As of June 30, 2020 and 2019, all investments were in a money market mutual fund, which are not subject to the fair value measurement requirements.